Vacuum Extraction Complications

 Can vacuum delivery cause brain damage?

 Brain damage can also occur from lack of oxygen due to a vacuum-related injury like shoulder dystocia (when the baby’s shoulder gets lodged behind the mother’s pubic bone).
+In these situations, the head is delivered, but the shoulders are stuck, creating pressure on the baby and a lack of oxygen to the brain.

 How long does it take to heal from a vacuum delivery?

 Most women recover from a vacuum delivery within 6 weeks if there are no complications.
-During this time, they may need to wear a pad to deal with vaginal bleeding or spotting.

 How long does it take for a baby's head to round after vacuum extraction?